jhpyle/docassemble/_docs/ml.md

 and `mlarea` data types, as described in the
 [previous section](#howtouse).

-To access **docassemble**'s machine learning system, make sure you include the following at the start of your interview, just as you do when using [functions].

-{% highlight yaml %}
----
-modules:
-  - docassemble.base.util
----
-{% endhighlight %}

-This makes the `SimpleTextMachineLearner` available in your interview.

 ## <a name="predicting"></a>Predicting

 Here is an example of the use of `SimpleTextMachineLearner` to predict